trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 Technically, the term “IMU” refers to just the collection of sensors inside the component, but IMUs often include sensor fusion software which combines and processes data from multiple sensors to provide measures of orientation and heading.
 This combination of component and software is also referred to as an AHRS (Attitude Heading Reference System).

 An IMU can measure between a minimum of 2 DOF to a maximum of 6 DOF.
-This is dependent on the number and types of sensors used.
+This is dependent on the types of sensors used.

 Most modern IMUs are composed of a 3-axis accelerometer and a 3-axis gyroscope (often called a 6-axis IMU).